fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 #### 2.1.4 tpm2-tss-engine-1.1.0-rc0

-This library provides the OpenSSL engine, which performs the OpenSSL cryptography operation using the keys inside the TPM.  uses release version 1.1.0-rc0 of the library.
+This library provides the OpenSSL engine, which performs the OpenSSL cryptography operation using the keys inside the TPM.
+It uses release version 1.1.0-rc0 of the library.

-##### Source code
+##### Source Code

 The library can be downloaded from [tpm2-tss-engine-download](https://github.com/tpm2-software/tpm2-tss-engine/archive/v1.1.0-rc0.zip)